meg-coningsby/mastermind-game-project1/wip-files/pseudo-code.md

 \*How feedback is given

+-   Check the guess row has 4 non-zero values (meaning four pins have been selected)
 -   Review the first pin in the guesses row:
     -   Check if it is = to the same position pin in the solutions row
         -   If yes, add a black pin to the feedback area (next available spot) & go to next guess pin to check